ravivats/ravivats.github.io/_posts/2019-08-19-software-engineer-at-grab.md

 I work on creating and maintaining micro-services to manage a food order from creation to completion for a scale of 1 Million+ orders.

-- Technologies used: GoLang, gPRC, Protobuf, RedisDB, GoMock, Testify.
+- Technologies used: GoLang, gPRC, Protobuf, RedisDB, GoMock, Testify